DyXel/ygopen-srv/README.md

 On Windows, do `./premake5.exe vs2017` or `./premake5.exe vs2019` to create the solution files and then build from the generated Visual Studio `.sln` file in `build`.

 On macOS, do `./premake5 gmake2 && make -Cbuild CXX=g++-9` for a GCC debug build, assuming you installed GCC with brew.

+## Legal

+This project is released under the GNU Affero General Public License 3.0.
+The EDOPro core script engine is released under the MIT License.

+Yu-Gi-Oh! is a trademark of Shueisha and Konami.
+The YGOpen project is not affiliated or endorsed by Shueisha or Konami.